-With over 600 million active monthly users, Instagram is one of the hottest social media platforms around, that’s why it’s perfect for marketing your business.
-I’m going to share with you how to use Influencer Marketing to explode your business growth.
+With over 600 million active monthly users, Instagram is one of the hottest social media platforms around, which is why it’s perfect for marketing your business.
+We’re going to share with you how to use Influencer Marketing to explode your business growth.

 But it’s not just a giant meme library (although you could be forgiven for thinking that it was), it’s also a community ripe for marketing.
-In fact, engagement with brands on Instagram is 10 times higher than Facebook, 54 times higher than Pinterest, and 84 times higher than Twitter.
+In fact, engagement with brands on Instagram is 10x higher than Facebook, 54x higher than Pinterest, and 84x higher than Twitter.

 But today, I’m talking about a very specific type of marketing that’s perfect for reaching specific Instagram audiences: influencer marketing.